 We use a range of concrete coloring options depending on the needs of a particular project.

-Many people think of acid-staining as a do-it-yourself project, like house painting, but it's really not.
-It takes a considerable degree of skill and experience to avoid the easy pitfalls that can quickly ruin a stained concrete flooring project, and to achieve the natural stone effects that will make people think they're seeing something they're not.
-We have that skill and experience, and will bring a realistic, fluid feel to your concrete floor that will augment the ambient look and design you plan to achieve through architecture, furnishings, lighting, woodwork, and paint or wall coverings.
+Many people think of acid-staining as a do-it-yourself project, like house painting, and it can be.
+But to achieve the natural stone effects that will make people think they're seeing something they're not and to avoid the easy pitfalls that can quickly ruin a stained concrete flooring project, takes a considerable degree of skill and experience.
+Premier Veneers has that skill and experience and will bring a realistic, fluid feel to your concrete floor that will enhance the ambience and design you plan to achieve through architecture, furnishings, lighting, woodwork, and paint or wall coverings.

-One misnomer about acid-staining is that the products are hazardous to deal with, require special means of disposal, and are not eco-friendly.
-But when following the proper procedures, there is no real risk to the applicator and none at all to others nearby.
-Acid stains are 95% water and generally contain only 5% or less of a mild acidic solution, which is then "neutralized" upon contact and reaction with the concrete.
-Also, the metallic compounds that most acid stains use for coloring are commonly found in soil and fertilizer, such as iron, copper, chromium, and manganese; and unlike other building materials, acid stains contain no volatile organic compounds (VOC's), meaning there are no lingering harmful effects after application and installation.
+One misnomer about acid-staining is that the products are hazardous to deal with, require special means of disposal and are not eco-friendly.
+When following the proper procedures, there is no real risk to the applicator and none at all to others nearby: acid stains are 95% water and generally contain only 5% or less of a mild acidic solution, which is "neutralized" upon contact and reaction with the concrete.
+Also, the metallic compounds most acid stains use for coloring, like iron, copper, chromium, and manganese are commonly found in soil and fertilizer.
+Lastly, unlike other building materials, acid stains contain no volatile organic compounds (VOC's), meaning there are no lingering harmful effects after application and installation.